danieleongari/pandas-chaining-ninja/README.md

 Therefore the purpose of this repository is to provide a reference for the most common operations that are key to perform the data manipulation under the chaining method.

 Why didn't I use Jupyter notebooks?
+Multiple reasons:
-Multiple reasons: but mainly to maintain the commits clean, split REAME's metacode to running code and perform testing on the pandas version.
+(1) to maintain the commits clean,
+(2) to split REAME's metacode to running code,
+(3) to perform testing on the pandas version, having the possibility to run a chunk at a time, (4) to more easily accept your PR contributions.
+Anyway, I will maybe add a Jupyter notebook in the future.

 ## Chunks of code